scraed/CharacteristicGuidanceWebUI/README.md

 - `Regularization Range Over Time`: Range 0.01 to 10.0 (default: 1).
 Modifies the range of time being regularized, larger time means slow decay in regularization strength hence more time steps being regularized, affecting convergence difficulty and the extent of correction.
 - `Max Num.
 Characteristic Iteration`: Range 1 to 50 (default: 50).
 Determines the maximum number of characteristic iterations per sampling time step.
 - `Num.
 Basis for Correction`: Range 0 to 10 (default: 0).
 Sets the number of bases for correction, influencing the amount of correction and convergence behavior.
 More basis means better quality but harder convergence.
 Basis number = 0 means batch-wise correction, > 0 means channel-wise correction.
-- `Reuse Correction of Previous Iteration`: Range 0.0 to 1.0 (default: 0.0).
-Controls the reuse of correction from previous iterations to reduce abrupt changes during generation.
-Suppress Abrupt Changes During Generation. **Don't adjust this parameter, adjust regularization instead.
-I'm thinking about modifying this parameter**
 - `ControlNet Compatible Mode`
   - `More Prompt`: Controlnet is turned off when iteratively solving characteristic guidance correction.
   - `More ControlNet`: Controlnet is turned on when iteratively solving characteristic guidance correction.

 ### Advanced Parameters
+- `Reuse Correction of Previous Iteration`: Range 0.0 to 1.0 (default: 1.0).
+Controls the reuse of correction from previous iterations to reduce abrupt changes during generation.
 - `Log 10 Tolerance for Iteration Convergence`: Range -6 to -2 (default: -4).
 Adjusts the tolerance for iteration convergence, trading off between speed and image quality.
 - `Iteration Step Size`: Range 0 to 1 (default: 1.0).
 Sets the step size for each iteration, affecting the speed of convergence.
 - `Regularization Annealing Speed`: Range 0.0 to 1.0 (default: 0.4).
 Controls the speed of regularization annealing (We set regularization to 5 then let it decay to specified regularization strength, annealing speed determines how fast the decay rate).
 Smaller speed potentially easing convergence.